sriramab/gamamanual/G__DefininUserInteraction.md

 }
 ```

 The panel marked with the « initial: true » facet will be the one run first when the agent is supposed to run.
 If none is marked, the first panel (in their definition order) is chosen.

 A special panel called user\_init will be invoked only once when initializing the agent if it is defined.
-If no panel is described or if all panels are empty (ie. no user\_commands), the control view is never invoked.
+If no panel is described or if all panels are empty (i.e. no user\_commands), the control view is never invoked.
 If the control is said to be "user\_only", the agent will then not run any of its behaviors.

 ### user\_controlled